nwarwick/dyte/README.md

 # Dyte

 A gem that wraps v2 of the [Dyte API](https://docs.dyte.io/api/#/) to make it easy to use in Ruby applications.
+Please note that some resources are not yet implemented.
+This is due to the fact that v2 of the Dyte API is incomplete.
+Once the Dyte team has finalized the response structure the remaining resources will be implemented.

+Bugs reports and pull requests are welcome! ❤️

 ## Installation